Chart Color Schemes

 Recent residential development output has been above average within Canning Vale when compared nationally

-This demand outpaces supply, potentially driving up prices and intensifying competition among buyers.
-The average construction cost of new dwellings is approximately $418,000.
+This high demand outpaces supply, potentially driving up prices and intensifying buyer competition.
+The average construction value per dwelling is $418,000, indicating a focus on premium market properties.

 Frequently Asked Questions - Development